|

 Travel

 Travel if you can.
 You will learn so much about yourself in the process.
 As stated earlier, I love traveling.
 Something that I’m seeing more people do is travel shame.
-People are online hating because of others travel destinations.
+People are online hating because of other travel destinations.
 If you like going to Las Vegas or Miami, do it.
 Don’t let anyone tell you where to go.
-It’s your money, travel to the places that make you happy.
+It’s your money; travel to the places that make you happy.

 Eliminate Debt

 This one could have been number one on this list.
 By eliminating your debt, you have more freedom.
 You can travel more.
 You can invest more money.
-Heck, you may be able to have a career doing your passion instead of working at a job that you hate.
+You may be able to have a career doing your passion instead of working at a job that you hate.
 Don’t have a debt payoff struggle like me.
 Start paying your debt back as soon as possible.

 Watch Less TV